blbadger/blbadger.github.io/neural-networks.md

 To those of you who have read [this page](https://blbadger.github.io/nn-limitations.html) on the subject, the presence of adversarial examples should come as no surprise: as a model becomes able to discriminate between more and more input images it better and better approximates a one-to-one mapping between a multidimensional input (the image) and a one-dimensional output (the cost function).

 How might we go about finding an adversarial example?
-One option is to compute the gradient of the loss function $J$ with respect to the input $a$,
+One option is to compute the gradient $g$ of the loss function of the output $J(O)$ with respect to the input $a$ of the model with parameters $\theta$,

 $$
 g = \nabla_a J(O((a; \theta)))
 $$

-but instead of taking a small step against the gradient (as would be the case if we were computing $\nabla_{\theta} J(O(a; \theta))$ and then taking a small step in the opposite direction during stochastic gradient descent), we first find the direction along each input tensor element that $g$ projects onto and then take a small step in this direction.
+but instead of taking a small step against the gradient (as would be the case if we were computing $\nabla_{\theta} J(O(a; \theta))$ and then taking a small step in the opposite direction during stochastic gradient descent), we first find the direction along each input tensor element that $g$ projects onto with $\mathrm{sign}(g)$ and then take a small step in this direction.

 $$
-a' = a + \epsilon * \mathit{sign}(g)
+a' = a + \epsilon * \mathrm{sign}(g)
 $$

+where the $\mathrm{sign}()$ function the real-valued elements of a tensor $a$ to either 1 or -1, or in symbols $a_n \in \Bbb R \to <-1, 1>$ depending on the sign of $a_n$.

-What this procedure accomplishes is to change the input by a small amount (determined by the size of $epsilon$) in the direction that makes the cost function $J$ increase the most, which intuitively is effectively the same as making the input slightly different in precisely the way that makes the neural network less accurate.
+What this procedure accomplishes is to change the input by a small amount (determined by the size of $\epsilon$) in the direction that makes the cost function $J$ increase the most, which intuitively is effectively the same as making the input slightly different in precisely the way that makes the neural network less accurate.

-For an untrained model, this does not accomplish very much.
+For an untrained model, $a'$ is usually not viewed differently by the model than the original input $a$.
+For example, the figures below display typical results from computing $\mathrm{sign}(g)$ (center) from the original input $a$ (left) with the modified input $a'$ (right).
+Note that the image representation of $\mathrm{sign}(g)$ clips negative values (black pixels in the image) and is not a true representation of what is actually added to $a$: the true image of $\mathrm{sign}(g)$ is 50 times dimmer than shown, and by design nothing is visible.
+The model's output for $a$ and $a'$ is noted above the image, with the softmax value converted to a percentage for clarity.

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/flower_start_adversarial0.png)

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/flower_start_adversarial1.png)

-After training, however, we see some dramatic changes in the ability of the model to accurately classify an image compared to its adversarial negative.
+After training, however, we see some dramatic changes in the model's output (and ability to classify) the image $a$ compared to the shifted image $a'$.
+In the following three examples, the model's classification for $a$ is accurate, but the addition of an imperceptably small amount of the middle image to make $a'$ yields a confident but incorrect classification.

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_example0.png)